 The early symbols of this era were mixed and identified this or that organization, often side-lined lesbians, focusing on the gay man’s perspective and lacked any encompassing and unifying factors.

-This era is marked by creativity in the midst of prosecution and discrimination, and the magazine being used as the main medium for public expression.
+This era is marked by creativity in the midst of prosecution and discrimination, and the magazine being used as the primary medium for public expression.

-Throughout the 60s queer organizations started aiming for more visibility within society.
+During the 60s, queer organizations started aiming for more visibility within society.

 But it all changed in the 1970s, one year after the momentum provided by the events of the Stonewall Riots, when the queer community came out and so loudly announced their existence and demanded their liberation.